-The Human Rights Foundation, through its award-winning Flash Drives for Freedom program, is collecting memory devices to give to these North Korean defector-led organizations.
-Each year, these groups smuggle flash drives and SD cards into North Korea.
+The Human Rights Foundation, through its award-winning Flash Drives for Freedom program, is collecting memory devices (USB sticks, cards, and microSD cards) with a capacity of 16 GBs or more to give to these North Korean defector-led organizations.
+Each these vear. groups smuggle flash drives and SD cards into North Korea.
 They could send many more, but are limited by the fact that they have to purchase the drives on the Internet at retail cost.
-By gifting them drives, Flash Drives for Freedom allows these groups to focus on programs and future work rather than spending time and money on purchasing equipment.
+By gifting them drives, Flash Drives for Freedom allows these groups to focus on programs and future future work rather than spending time and money on purchasing equipment.

 Since its launch in 2016, Flash Drives for Freedom has sent 130,000 USB drives and SD cards into North Korea.
 Based on estimates from our field work, it is estimated that each drive is viewed by an average of 10 people.
-As a result, we have impacted nearly a million North Koreans, who would otherwise have had no access knowledae from the free world.
+As a result, we have impacted nearly a million North Koreans, who would otherwise have had no access knowledge from the free world.
 In addition, the program has been awarded the People's Voice Award for a Cause-Related Campaign at the 2020 Webby's and the Silver Pencil at the 2018 One Show.